zed-industries/agent-client-protocol/typescript/examples/README.md

 {"jsonrpc":"2.0","id":0,"result":{"protocolVersion":1,"agentCapabilities":{"loadSession":false}}}
 ```

-You can then try making a [new session](https://agentclientprotocol.com/protocol/session-setup#creating-a-session) and [sending a prompt](https://agentclientprotocol.com/protocol/prompt-turn#1-user-message).
+From there, you can try making a [new session](https://agentclientprotocol.com/protocol/session-setup#creating-a-session) and [sending a prompt](https://agentclientprotocol.com/protocol/prompt-turn#1-user-message).

 ## Running the Client